canonical/snapd/integration-tests/README.md

 ## Setting up the project

-First you need to set up the GOPATH, get the snappy sources and the dependencies as explained in the `README.md` that is located at the root of the branch.
+First you need to set up the `GOPATH`, get the snappy sources and the dependencies as explained in the `README.md` that is located at the root of the branch.